-Someone with “mucho Arte” (a lot of Art) will get to jump the line in a shop, making the people in the queue excuse them without hesitation.
-A student with “Arte” will manage to write an exam without knowing much about the subject.
-A friend with “Arte” will show you how to forget about your worries and end up laughing at them.
-A colleague with “Arte” will reduce the anger of a boss to a far more relaxed mood in no time…
+In Cadiz, someone with “mucho Arte” (a lot of Art) will get to jump the line in a shop, making the people in the queue excuse them without hesitation.
+A student with “Art” will manage to write a very convincing exam without knowing much about the subject.
+A friend with “Art” will show you how to forget about your worries and end up laughing at them.
+A colleague with “Art” will reduce the anger of a boss to a far more relaxed mood in no time…

-The province of Cadiz is filled with people with “Arte”.
-This “Arte” is in the air and it is very easy to notice.
+The province of Cadiz is filled with people with “Art”.
+This “Art” is in the air and it is very easy to notice.
 You only have to observe people for a while and “el Arte” (the Art) will show up at some point.

 In Cadiz, the main meaning of Art tends to be the one we have just described and the conventional meaning people know everywhere else, is often a secondary one.

 Some of them were born in the city and got the local inspiration at an early stage.
-A great example of the late 19th and early 20th centuries was Felipe Abarzuza.
+Others came to Cadiz at a later stage and found a source of inspiration in the city.
+A great local artist from the late 19th and early 20th centuries was Felipe Abarzuza.

-The wealth that the city of Cadiz accumulated during the 18th century, thanks to virtually holding the monopoly of all trade with America, allowed for the most important artists of that time to be commissioned for several art projects in the city.
+The wealth that the city of Cadiz accumulated during the 18th century thanks to virtually holding the monopoly of all trade with America, allowed for the most important artists of that time to be commissioned for several art projects in the city.
 This was the case of Francisco de Goya, who decorated part of the oratory of the holy Cave, which we can admire today.

 These representations of Carthusian Monks originally decorated the Charterhouse of Santa María de la Defensión, just outside Jerez.
 This architecture gem is one of the most stunning constructions in the Sherry capital.

 It is hidden inside Bodegas Tradicion, a lovely Sherry winery in the former Muslim Medina of Jerez.
 If art and wine are your thing, this place is a must.
-Its impressive collection of paintings by Murillo, Francisco de Zurbaran, El Greco, Joaquin Sorolla and Francisco de Goya among many others, will leave you speechless, tucked away in magic.
+Its impressive collection of paintings by Murillo, Francisco de Zurbaran, El Greco, Joaquin Sorolla and Francisco de Goya among many others, will leave you speechless.

 Also, in their sacristy, where you can taste their heavenly Very Old Rare Sherries and Brandies, you can see some ceramics painted by Pablo Picasso.
-We strongly recommend the experience of enjoying the combination of the finest Spanish Art and Wine in Bodegas Tradicion.
+We strongly recommend the experience of enjoying the combination of the finest Spanish Art and Sherry in Bodegas Tradicion.

-The space for contemporary creation (ECCO) in Cadiz capital city is a wonderful art spot where we can see a series of large-format paintings by one of the most representative art-collectives of the Spanish eighties: Costus.
+The space for contemporary creation (ECCO) in Cadiz capital city is a wonderful art spot.
+There we can see a series of large-format paintings by one of the most representative art-collectives of the Spanish eighties: Costus.